 - A Master target device used for creating a vDisk image

-- A target device that will boot from a vDisk image
+- A target device that boots from a vDisk image

 - Adding target devices to a collection in the farm